Housing waiting times

 - If you are offered a property and you decline this offer without good reason, your application will be removed from the JWL for a period of time.

-- Your application will be reviewed each year by the Housing Authority to check that you are still eligible for, and in need of, assistance.
+- Your application will be reviewed each year by the Department of Communities (Housing) to check that you are still eligible for, and in need of, assistance.
 It is very important that you return this completed review as soon as possible.
-If your contact details or postal address change you must advise the Housing Authority of this so that your review is sent to the correct address.
+If your contact details or postal address change you must advise the Department of Communities (Housing) of this so that your review is sent to the correct address.

 - Remember that if your application is not included for Community Housing, Access Housing will not be able to make you an offer.

-- We are unable to tell you where you are on the wait list and any enquires should be made to the Housing Authority.
+- We are unable to tell you where you are on the wait list and any enquires should be made to the Department of Communities (Housing).